In this tab, configure the Android Application Package to be generated.

 |Key password||In this text box, specify the password to access the selected key.|

-Select this check box to have IntelliJ IDEA obfuscate the
+Select this check box to have IntelliJ IDEA obfuscate the application

 through integration with the ProGuard built-in tool.